PEG ratio

 The 'PEG ratio' (price/earnings to growth ratio) is a valuation metric for determining the relative trade-off between the price of a stock, the earnings generated per share (EPS), and the company's expected growth.

 In general, the P/E ratio is higher for a company with a higher growth rate.
 Thus, using just the P/E ratio would make high-growth companies appear overvalued relative to others.
 It is assumed that by dividing the P/E ratio by the earnings growth rate, the resulting ratio is better for comparing companies with different growth rates.

 The PEG ratio is considered to be a convenient approximation.
 It was originally developed by Mario Farina who wrote about it in his 1969 Book, A Beginner's Guide To Successful Investing In The Stock Market.
 It was later popularized by Peter Lynch, who wrote in his 1989 book One Up on Wall Street that "The P/E ratio of any company that's fairly priced will equal its growth rate", i.e., a fairly valued company will have its PEG equal to 1.
 The formula can be supported theoretically by reference to the Sum of perpetuities method.

 Basic formula

 The rate is expressed as a percent value, and should use real growth only, to correct for inflation.
-E.g. if a company is growing at 30% a year, in real terms, and has a P/E of 30, it would have a PEG of 1.
-A lower ratio is "better" (cheaper) and a higher ratio is "worse" (expensive).
+For example, if a company is growing at 30% a year in real terms, and has a P/E of 30.00, it would have a PEG of 1.00.
+A lower ratio than 1.00 indicates an undervalued stock and a value above 1.00 indicates overvalued.
 The P/E ratio used in the calculation may be projected or trailing, and the annual growth rate may be the expected growth rate for the next year or the next five years.